Make your fall sparkle with this DIY acorn decor! These glitter acorns are easy enough for a kid to make, and are so pretty in an autumn display.

 Tip: apply the glitter paint to the acorns on a clear silicone mat or wax paper so that the Mod Podge doesn’t stick.

 I LOVE my glittery acorn decor!
 You can use ANY color of glitter you like.
 Neutrals are big right now, but don’t be afraid to go bold and bright!
-Display these in containers on mantels or coffee tables, or even use them in a holiday centerpiece on the table.
+Display these in containers on mantels or coffee tables, or even use them in a Thanksgiving centerpiece on the table.